MIMO: Applications

-Third Generation (3G) (CDMA and UMTS) allows for implementing space-time transmit diversity schemes, in combination with transmit beamforming at base stations.
-Fourth Generation (4G) LTE And LTE Advanced define very advanced air interfaces extensively relying on MIMO techniques.
-LTE primarily focuses on single-link MIMO relying on SpatialMultiplexing and space-time coding while LTE-Advanced further extends the design to multi-user MIMO.
+Third generation (3G) (CDMA and UMTS) allows for implementing space-time transmit diversity schemes, in combination with transmit beamforming at base stations.
+Fourth generation (4G) LTE And LTE Advanced define very advanced air interfaces extensively relying on MIMO techniques.
+LTE primarily focuses on single-link MIMO relying on spatial multiplexing and space-time coding while LTE-Advanced further extends the design to multi-user MIMO.
 In wireless local area networks (WLAN), the IEEE 802.11n (Wi-Fi), MIMO technology is implemented in the standard using three different techniques: antenna selection, space-time coding and possibly beamforming.

 Spatial multiplexing techniques make the receivers very complex, and therefore they are typically combined with orthogonal frequency-division multiplexing (OFDM) or with orthogonal frequency-division multiple access (OFDMA) modulation, where the problems created by a multi-path channel are handled efficiently.
 The IEEE 802.16e standard incorporates MIMO-OFDMA.
 The IEEE 802.11n standard, released in October 2009, recommends MIMO-OFDM.

-MIMO is also planned to be used in mobile radio telephone standards such as recent 3GPP and 3GPP2.
+MIMO is used in mobile radio telephone standards such as 3GPP and 3GPP2.
 In 3GPP, High-Speed Packet Access plus (HSPA+) and Long Term Evolution (LTE) standards take MIMO into account.
 Moreover, to fully support cellular environments, MIMO research consortia including IST-MASCOT propose to develop advanced MIMO techniques, e.g., multi-user MIMO (MU-MIMO).

 MIMO wireless communications architectures and processing techniques can be applied to sensing problems.
 This is studied in a sub-discipline called MIMO radar.

 MIMO technology can be used in non-wireless communications systems.
 One example is the home networking standard ITU-T G.9963, which defines a powerline communications system that uses MIMO techniques to transmit multiple signals over multiple AC wires (phase, neutral and ground).

 Mathematical description

 In MIMO systems, a transmitter sends multiple streams by multiple transmit antennas.
 The transmit streams go through a matrix channel which consists of all $N_t N_r$ paths between the $N_t$ transmit antennas at the transmitter and $N_r$ receive antennas at the receiver.
 Then, the receiver gets the received signal vectors by the multiple receive antennas and decodes the received signal vectors into the original information.
-A narrowband flat fading MIMO system is modelled as:
+A narrowband flat fading MIMO system is modeled as:

 where $\mathbf{y}$ and $\mathbf{x}$ are the receive and transmit vectors, respectively, and $\mathbf{H}$ and $\mathbf{n}$ are the channel matrix and the noise vector, respectively.